Teun Koopmeiners: International career

 Koopmeiners made four appearances for the Netherlands national under-17 team, as well as two appearances for the national under-18 team.
 As part of the under-19s, he played at the 2017 UEFA European Under-19 Championship, reaching the semi-finals and only losing to Portugal.
 At under-19 level, Koopmeiners made 13 appearances.
 After five appearances for the Netherlands Under-20 team, he made his debut for the national under-21 team on 22 March 2018 in a 4-1 loss in Doetinchem to the Belgium U21.

 On 19 August 2020, Koopmeiners was called up to the senior Netherlands national team by caretaker manager Dwight Lodeweges in the preliminary squad for the UEFA Nations League fixtures against Poland and Italy.
 The same year in October, he debuted in a friendly match against Mexico.
 He made his competitive debut in a 2022 FIFA World Cup qualification against Turkey on 7 September 2021, contributing with an assist in a 6–1 victory.
 Koopmeiners scored his first senior national team goal in a UEFA Nations League match against Wales on 8 June 2022.
 In the 2022 World Cup quarter-final against Argentina, known as the Battle of Lusail, Koopmeiners assisted former AZ teammate Wout Weghorst with a clever free-kick routine in the 11th minute of stoppage time to send the fixture to extra time.
 He then scored his penalty in the subsequent shoot-out but could not stop the Netherlands from being eliminated 4–3.

 On 29 May 2024, Koopmeiners was named in the Netherlands' squad for UEFA Euro 2024.
 However, he was forced to withdraw from the tournament squad after sustaining an injury during the warm-up for a friendly match against Iceland on 10 June 2024.

+On 27 May 2026, Koopmeiners was named in the Netherlands' squad for the 2026 FIFA World Cup.